13 Ways to Master Your Executive Calendar Management

 Review a summary of tomorrow's schedule at the end of the day.

-Reviewing the next day's schedule in the afternoon is recommended because it allows you time to notify people if your plans have changed and a meeting needs to be rescheduled or canceled.
+Reviewing the next day's schedule in the afternoon is recommended because it gives you time to notify people if your plans change and a meeting needs to be rescheduled or canceled.

 9. Privacy in Shared Executive Calendars

-If you share your executive calendar with others, be careful about any meetings you don't want others to see.
-For example, if you are securing loans and other financial transactions, you can be vague about an individual or firm involved.
+If you share your executive calendar with others, be cautious about any meetings you prefer to keep confidential.
+For instance, if you're dealing with loans and other financial transactions, you can be vague about the individuals or firms involved.

 You can also create multiple calendars so you can share just the details you want to with others.